-In North Norfolk, it is any supply of drinking water not provided by an Anglian Water 'mains' supply.
-A private water supply (PWS) can be:
+It is any supply of drinking water not provided by a mains water supply.
+In North Norfolk, a private water supply (PWS) is usually:

-- A private well (shallow water usually with a brick surround), or a borehole (deep into the chalk aquifer using a narrow sealed pipe), water from which is intended for human consumption, or - A 'Private Distribution System' that takes water from the 'mains' supply and further distributes it to other separately owned premises for human consumption.
+• A private well (shallow water usually with a brick surround), OR

+• A borehole (deep into the chalk aquifer using a narrow sealed pipe), water from which is intended for human consumption OR

-Both types of PWS may serve businesses and/or domestic houses.
+These may serve businesses and/or domestic houses.